Mitigating Catastrophic Forgetting using Context-Dependent Learning

 We examine this for the usecase of building resource-efficient, accurate and adaptable memory management techniues.
 Virtual memory management techniques such as prefetching and eviction are important sequential problems.
 They affect the throughput and application turnaround time.
 With the emergence of new applications and the need for dynamic execution, memory management techniques that can learn memory access patterns must be developed rather than relying on hard-coded heuristics that cannot adapt to newer patterns.
 Memory access prefetching is a good problem to demonstrate how learning-based mechanisms are required to be accurate i.e. resistant to catastrophic forgetting and resource-efficient while adapting to emerging applications.
 We specifically examine the recently created memory access prefetchers based on LSTMs.

-We are investigating how CF manifests in neural network architectures.
+In this work, we investigate how CF manifests in neural network architectures.
 In LSTMs, we find that when new tasks are learned, task-relevant information from previous tasks is removed from the cell-state memory, resulting in the manifestation of CF.

 Paper: